Using MySQL as a source for AWS SCT - AWS Schema Conversion Tool

 MySql driver path

 Enter the path to the driver to use to connect to the source database.
-For more information, see Downloading the required database drivers.
+For more information, see Installing JDBC drivers for AWS Schema Conversion Tool.

 If you store the driver path in the global project settings, the driver path doesn't appear on the connection dialog box.
 For more information, see Storing driver paths in the global settings.